artem-smotrakov/tlsbunny-and-docker/README.md

 - [NSS](src/main/docker/nss/Dockerfile): start `selfserv` on port 60101

 The libs above are built with enabled AddressSanitizer and debug/verbose output.

+## Fuzzing

+tlsbunny provides several fuzzers for TLS 1.3 sturctures such as TLSPlaintext, Handshake, ClientHello and Finished.
+Fuzzers based on the framework can generate fuzzed messages and feed a target application via stdin, files or network socket.
+On the one hand, such a fuzzer is not going to be as fast as LibFuzzer.
+On the other hand, the fuzzer can be easily re-used with multiple TLS implementations written in different languages (not only C/C++).
+Traditionally, fuzzing is used for testing applications written in C/C++ to uncover memory corruption issues which most likely may have security implications.
+Fuzzing can also be used for testing applications written in other languages even if those languages prevent using memory directly like Java.
+No matter which language is used, a good TLS implementation should properly handle incorrect data and react with an expected action, for example, by thowing a documented exception.
+An unexpected behavior in processing incorrect data may still have security implications.

 ## Some test results